 “FREE AGENTS - How Evolution Gave Us Free Will” (Princeton University Press).

 I am a graduate of the Genetics Department, Trinity College Dublin (B.A., Mod.
 1991) and received my Ph.D. in Neurobiology from the University of California at Berkeley (1997), where I studied nervous system development with Prof. Corey Goodman.

 I did postdoctoral research with Prof. William Skarnes at the University of California, Berkeley, and Prof. Marc Tessier-Lavigne at the University of California, San Francisco and Stanford University, using molecular genetics to study neural development in the mouse.

 Since 2002 I have been on the faculty at Trinity College Dublin.
 I was an EMBO Young Investigator and was elected to Fellowship of Trinity College in 2009.
-From 2016 to 2018 I served as Associate Dean of Undergraduate Science Education and, since July 2018, am currently the Dean of Undergraduate Studies (The Senior Lecturer).
+From 2016 to 2018 I served as Associate Dean of Undergraduate Science Education and, from 2018 to 2021, I served as the Dean of Undergraduate Studies (The Senior Lecturer).